FredGuiou/First-Step-With-React-App/README.md

 On this little smally sweet project I discovered the fundamentals about react.

+This is just a sample about react possibilities.
+(Just to learn some fundamentals and first steps)

 Here, some notions :

+- Creating a react app structurre easily

 - JSX
 - virtual DOM